Ventas, Inc. research snapshot

 Moat

-Ventas has scale, a large senior housing base, outpatient medical and research assets, operator relationships, healthcare real estate expertise, data-driven operating insights, and access to public capital.
+Ventas has scale, roughly 1,450 properties, more than 900 senior housing communities, outpatient medical and research assets, operator relationships, healthcare real estate expertise, data-driven operating insights, and access to public capital.
 The moat is meaningful, but it can narrow if rates rise, operators struggle, or replacement capital becomes expensive.

 Munger risk inversion

-The thesis fails if the market overpays for a cyclical senior housing recovery, labor costs offset occupancy gains, new equity dilutes holders, higher rates pressure cap rates, or tenant and operator stress damages cash flows.
+The thesis fails if the market overpays for a cyclical senior housing recovery, labor costs offset occupancy gains, the large equity raise dilutes holders, higher rates pressure cap rates, or tenant and operator stress damages cash flows.

 Management

-Debra Cafaro has built one of the larger healthcare REIT platforms and is now emphasizing senior housing growth, Ventas OI, liquidity, leverage improvement, and dividend growth.
-The current test is disciplined capital allocation after a strong stock rerating.
+Debra Cafaro has built one of the larger healthcare REIT platforms and is now executing senior housing growth, raising the 2026 investment target to $4.5 billion, improving leverage to 4.7x, and increasing dividend payout.
+The current test is disciplined capital allocation after a strong stock rerating and heavy equity issuance.

 Industry trend

-Aging demographics, senior housing demand, outpatient care, and healthcare research support a long-term longevity economy trend.
+Aging demographics, with baby boomers beginning to turn 80, and historically low new senior housing supply support a multiyear growth runway.
 The offset is that real estate returns still depend on rates, labor, construction supply, reimbursement, operator health, and capital markets.

 Valuation and margin of safety

-At $93.18, VTR prices in a large portion of the recovery.
+At $93.51, near 24x the midpoint of 2026 normalized FFO guidance, VTR prices in a large portion of the recovery.
 Margin of safety improves if normalized FFO grows above guidance or if the stock pulls back while SHOP growth, leverage, liquidity, and dividend coverage remain intact.

 Source-backed data